cilevanmarken/BayesDiff/README.md

 ### How do diffusion models work?

 Diffusion models are a family of probabilistic generative models that progressively destruct data by injecting noise, then learn to reverse this process for sample generation (Yang et al., 2023).
-This forward process ,parameterizd by $q$ in the left equation, uses datapoints $x_0 \sim q(x)$, sampled from a real data distribution in which a small ammount of Gaussian noise, with a variance of $\beta_t \in (0,1)$, is added in $T$ steps.
+This forward process, parameterizd by $q$ in the left equation, uses datapoints $x_0 \sim q(x)$, sampled from a real data distribution in which a small ammount of Gaussian noise, with a variance of $\beta_t \in (0,1)$, is added in $T$ steps.
 This results in a sequence of noisy samples $x_1,...,x_T$ parameterized by the right equation below.

 $$\begin{align}
 q\left( x_1, \ldots, x_T \mid x_0 \right) := \prod_{t=1}^T q \left( x_t \mid x_{t-1} \right) & \qquad \qquad
 q\left( x_t \mid x_{t-1} \right) := \mathcal{N}\left( x_t ; \sqrt{1-\beta_t} x_{t-1}, \beta_t \mathbf{I} \right) & \qquad \qquad
 \end{align}$$

 As step $t$ becomes larger the data sample $x_0$ gradually loses its distinguishable features and becomes equivalent to an isotrophic Gaussian function namely, a noisy image. *Figure 2* points out both the forward diffusion process that gradually adds noise to the image as well as the reverse process.
+In the reversed process, the true sample from a Gaussian noise input $x_T \sim \mathcal{N}(0,I)$

 <table align="center">